-With due considerations of factors affecting the long term intrinsic values of owned dry bulk vessels, the Group's owned vessels' recoverable amounts which were determined based on the higher of the fair value less costs of disposal and value in use and were significantly higher than their respective carrying amounts at end of 2021, a further reversal of impairment loss of US\$68,085,000 on owned vessels classified in property, plant and equipment was recognized at 31 December 2021 to reflect our change in the expectation on the long term global economic and the dry bulk shipping industry outlook which affect the assumptions applied in estimation of the value in use of our owned vessels.
-Accordingly, the total reversal of impairment loss on owned vessels recognized in 2021 was US\$133,606,000.
-The reversal of impairment loss on owned vessels is non-cash in nature and does not have impact on the operating cash flows of the Group.
+With due considerations of factors affecting the long term intrinsic values of owned dry bulk vessels in the impairment review, certain of the Group's owned vessels' recoverable amounts which were determined based on the higher of the fair value less costs of disposal and value in use and were significantly less than their respective carrying amounts at end of 2022.
+Accordingly, a net impairment loss of US\$49,326,000 on owned vessels classified in property, plant and equipment was recognized at 31 December 2022 to reflect the Group's change in the expectation on the long term global economic and the dry bulk shipping industry outlook which affect the assumptions applied in estimation of the value in use and fair value less cost of disposal of the Group's owned vessels.
+The impairment loss on owned vessels is non-cash in nature and does not have impact on the operating cash flows of the Group.
+Whereas, due to dry bulk shipping market had strengthened remarkedly in 2021, the Group recognized a total reversal of impairment loss on owned vessels of US\$133,606,000.

 Shipping related expenses.
 Shipping related expenses mainly comprised of crew expenses, insurance, consumable stores, spare parts, repairs and maintenance and other vessels' expenses.
-Shipping related expenses increased from US\$34,493,000 for the year 2020 to US\$43,524,000 for the current year mainly due to the inflation and the increase in number of owned vessels that led to an increase in shipping related expenses for the year.
-The Group's daily vessel running cost increased to US\$4,624 for the year 2021 as compared to US\$3,851 for the year 2020 due to the increased crew costs.
+Shipping related expenses increased from US\$43,524,000 for the year 2021 to US\$66,793,000 for the current year mainly due to the inflation and the increase in number of owned vessels that led to an increase in shipping related expenses for the year.
+The Group's daily vessel running cost increased to US\$5,656 for the year 2022 as compared to US\$4,624 for the year 2021 due to the increased crew costs and other pandemic related manning expenses.
 We will continue with our cost reduction effort, striving to maintain a highly competitive cost structure when stacked against other market participants.

 Other operating expenses.
-Other operating expenses decreased from US\$9,037,000 for the year 2020 to US\$8,366,000 for the year 2021.
-The decrease was mainly attributable to the net loss of US\$2,570,000 on financial assets at fair value through profit or loss was recognized in 2021 as compared to a net loss of US\$3,900,000 was recognized in 2020.
-Other operating expenses for the year 2021 also included directors' fee of US\$777,000, professional fee of US\$590,000, change in fair value of investment properties of US\$1,334,000, auditor's remuneration related to audit services of US\$200,000, bad debts written off in respect of trade and other receivables of US\$7,000 and remaining are various office administrative expenses.
+Other operating expenses increased to US\$8,583,000 for the year 2022, comparing to US\$8,366,000 for the year 2021 due to the Group recorded a net loss of US\$2,510,000 on financial assets at fair value through profit or loss and a fair value loss on investment properties of US\$935,000 for the current year, while a net loss of US\$2,570,000 on financial assets at fair value through profit or loss and a fair value loss on investment properties of US\$1,334,000 were recorded in 2021.
+Other operating expenses for the year 2022 also included directors' fee of US\$777,000, professional fee of US\$849,000, auditor's remuneration related to audit services of US\$210,000 and remaining are various office administrative expenses.